jsx-eslint/eslint-plugin-react/docs/rules/prefer-stateless-function.md

 This rule will check your class based React components for

-* lifecycle methods: `state`, `getInitialState`, `getChildContext`, `componentWillMount`, `componentDidMount`, `componentWillReceiveProps`, `shouldComponentUpdate`, `componentWillUpdate`, `componentDidUpdate` and `componentWillUnmount`
-* usage of `this.setState`
+* methods/properties other than `displayName`, `propTypes`, `render` and useless constructor (same detection as ESLint [no-useless-constructor rule](http://eslint.org/docs/rules/no-useless-constructor))
+* instance property other than `this.props` and `this.context`
+* `render` method that return anything but JSX (`undefined`, `null`, etc.)
 * presence of `ref` attribute in JSX

-If none of these 3 elements are found then the rule warn you to write this component as a pure function.
+If none of these 4 elements are found then the rule warn you to write this component as a pure function.

-The following patterns are considered warnings:
+The following pattern is considered warnings:

 ```js
 var Hello = React.createClass({